mmeilby/aopjs/README.md

 app/                  --> all of the source files for the application app.css               --> default stylesheet core/                 --> all app specific modules
-    version/              --> version related components
+    calc/                 --> all calculations used in the project calc.js                    --> the library of calculation functions version/              --> version related components
       version.js                 --> version module declaration and basic "version" value service version_test.js            --> "version" value service tests